 Each morning, time is scheduled for faculty to lean into growth mindedness and take part in conversations to refine and bolster curriculum, either through guest speakers, the school's Curriculum Committee which reviews academic scope and sequence, or grade level team planning.
 A vital part of this time is for teachers to check in with individual students and families for engagement and understanding of the program.

 Along those lines, the Head of School sponsors family coffees each week to hear from families and answer questions.
 Over the spring and early summer, we also heard from child and adolescent psychologists about managing student anxiety during the pandemic; pediatricians about techniques to encourage children to wear masks; from prominent local physicians on staying safe during this time and from one of the country's leading experts on testing and contact tracing for the virus.

-Mr. Reinke addresses students at Community Gathering with his favorite children's book, "Sit-In", on Read Across America Day;
+Mr. Reinke addresses students at the monthly Community Gathering with his favorite children's book "Sit-In" on Read Across America Day.

 St. James' at Home

 Remote learning is challenging for very young students, but our preschool faculty is up to the task.
 Building on the philosophy and practices shared above, at the preschool, teachers work to ensure that a child's experience is individuated, affirming and engaging.
 As we continue to grow the program, we are very excited that we have added puppeteering, and daily classes on science, visual arts, performing arts, Spanish and Yoga to the program.
 Hooray for our youngest Huskies!

 Preschoolers Share the Results of Their At-Home Science Project